MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-connect-VMM-to-Operations-Manager.md

     To determine which version of Windows PowerShell is on a server, run the following:

-    **Get\-Host | Select\-Object Version**
+    **Get-Host | Select-Object Version**

 2. Make sure that port 5724 is open between VMM and Operations Manager.

 3. Install an Operations Manager operations console on the VMM management server.

-4. Install Operations Manager agents on the VMM management server and all hosts under management by VMM \(managed hosts\).
+4. Install Operations Manager agents on the VMM management server and all hosts under management by VMM (managed hosts).
 For more information, see[Operations Manager Agent Installation Methods](http://technet.microsoft.com/library/hh551142.aspx).

 5. Verify that the managed hosts on which you installed agents are visible in Operations Manager by performing the following actions: